Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data.

 As fields get mapped, they become unavailable for mapping with another column (Fields are distinct).

 Lastly, make sure the field type matches the type of value in the column.
 For example, if you’re trying to map the column Number of Rooms, you need to find a field that accepts numeric value viz the Number field.
-If you’ve mapped it to a field which is a text box, then the values for the column Number of Rooms will not be imported to Freshworks CRM.
+If you’ve mapped it to a field that is a text box, then the values for the column Number of Rooms will not be imported.

 After you’re done mapping the fields, hit Import.